 Tip: Hungry one’s shouldn’t be worried, John from Cap Tours will take care of it and bring you to a top local restaurant to let you experience the best of the surroundings!

-After viewing the vineyards’ infinite paths we drove towards the most southern point of the North Island, Cape Palliser Lighthouse.
+Cape Palliser is the most southern point of the North Island of New Zealand.
 The road to it is dramatically scenic and offers a fascinating sea and landscape.
-Furthermore the Cape is home to a colony of cute fur seals.
+Furthermore on the roadside of the Cape is the largest colony of New Zealand fur seals.
 It’s worth to make a stop and observe sleepy voluptuous animals camouflaged on the rocks.
 The seals in New Zealand have lovely pointy noses and long whiskers.
 If you go on an adventure between November and January you will see plenty of adorable seal babies.
 Just be careful and don’t come to close to them, the seals may seem huge and lazy but they can move pretty fast when the feel threatened.

 When you reach Cape Palliser Lighthouse, which stands there since 1897, don’t be frightened by the notable 251 step climb to the cliff, it will test your fitness.
 On the top you will be rewarded with the unforgettable scenery of Palliser Bay.
 Unfortunately there is a sad story behind the deep majestic ocean: during the 19th century more than 20 ships wrecked near this area.
 Although it’s an incredible place to watch waves dramatically crash, to hear the strong wind roar and to feel one with nature.

 Book a tour in New Zealand with Capital Tours